top of page

 If there is any change in:

-• Ownership percentage
+• Ownership percentage.

-• Addition or removal of beneficial owners
+• Addition or removal of beneficial owners.

-• Change in control structure
+• Change in control structure.

-• Resignation or appointment affecting control
+• Resignation or appointment affecting control.

 The corporation must update HARBOR within 7 days from the occurrence of the change.
+This is a strict compliance requirement.
+Delayed updates may trigger enforcement actions.

 Common Compliance Errors

-1. Reporting only direct shareholders but ignoring indirect owners
+1. Reporting only direct shareholders but ignoring indirect owners.

-2. Failing to compute indirect ownership properly
+2. Failing to compute indirect ownership properly.

-3. Not updating within the 7-day window
+3. Not updating within the 7-day window.

-4. Mismatch between GIS and HARBOR data
+4. Mismatch between GIS and HARBOR data.

-5. Declaring corporate entities as ultimate beneficial owners
+5. Declaring corporate entities as ultimate beneficial owners.

 These inconsistencies are red flags during regulatory review.